ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/features.md

 - Reducing the likelihood that the connection manager will kill connections to peers in the routing table.
 - Keeping useful peers in the routing table, even if we get disconnected from them.
 - Actively and frequently querying the DHT to keep our routing table full.
+- Prioritizing useful peers that respond to queries quickly.

 ### Testing